-Access your free GMAT® Official Starter Kit + Practice Exams 1 & 2 for two full-length computer-adaptive practice GMAT exams with answers.
+Access the free GMAT Official Starter Kit and Practice Exams 1 & 2 for two full-length computer-adaptive practice GMAT exams with answers.
 On your first practice test, don’t stress over your score.
 Your goal should be to become more familiar with the exam itself and set a baseline for measuring your progress to come.
-Use your first practice test to identify which areas you need to devote the most time studying.
+Use your first practice test to identify which areas you need to devote the most time to studying.
 Adjust your study plan accordingly.

 How much time should you devote to prep?
 The answer is unique to you based on your baseline, study habits, and desired score.
 Data collected from mba.com registrants can serve as a helpful guideline.
 Most candidates report spending more than 50 hours total on prep, but keep in mind that those who achieve higher scores tend to put in more study time.
 The GMAT® Official Guide 2018 contains more than 900 real GMAT questions—including 130 never-before-seen questions—from past exams plus answer explanations.